jng9230/quotate/README.md

 that my CSS tends towards a utility class kind of style, which is exactly what Tailwind accomplishes.
 - N: NodeJS.
 Server environment.

+For converting images to text, I used TesseractJS, the JavaScript port of a popular OCR engine.
+There are two major problems with photos of book pages though:
+1. Photos often aren't perfectly aligned.
+2. I like to put semi-transparent tabs on notable lines.
+This unfortunately messes with OCR, especially if I use a darker colored tab.
+The first is solved with image rotation, and the second is solved with threshold filtering, wherein a colorful image is converted into a black and white image based on individual pixel intensity.
 ### Final Thoughts
 - University taught me a thing or two about testing, but it's one thing to write tests for an algorithm that you know will work because it's a very isolated, 20 or so line piece of code, and it's another